Option closed to applications from 1 January 2014.

 * 'satisfactorily established' means that the trees must be present to the minimum stocking densities specified, healthy, and in a condition capable of continued growth given no further weeding but subject to normal ongoing maintenance operations such as protection from inappropriate grazing by wild or domestic animals.

 More technical guidance may be available to help you with the option you have chosen.
-This is available on the Forestry Commission Scotland website Technical Guidance page
+This is available on the Forestry Commission Scotland website Technical Support page.

 Some of the following grants can also be claimed with this Option.
 Click on the links to get more details.